111-amann/Swasth_Supply/replit.md

 - **Language**: TypeScript for type safety across the stack
 - **Database**: Firebase Firestore for all data storage and real-time synchronization
 - **Authentication**: Firebase Auth for user management and session handling
-- **API Design**: Direct Firebase SDK integration with minimal REST endpoints
+- **API Design**: Direct Firebase SDK integration with client-side data operations
+- **Data Storage**: All business data stored in Firebase Firestore collections

 ### Development Architecture